 Pursuing a B.S. in Genetics at Texas A&M University, College Station, TX (Graduation in May 2020)

-Pursuing B.S. in Biochemistry at Texas A&M University, College Station, TX ( Graduate May 2019)
+Pursuing a B.S. in Biochemistry and a B.S. in Genetics at Texas A&M University in College Station, TX (Graduating in December of 2019)

-Pursuing B.S. in Biomedical Sciences at Texas A&M University, College Station, Texas (Graduation in May 2018)
+Pursuing a B.S in Biomedical Sciences at Texas A&M University (Graduation in 2021)

 Pursuing a B.S. degree in Biochemistry and Genetics at Texas A&M University (Graduation in May 2020)

 Research Interests:My interest is understanding the function of Replication Protein A (RPA) and its involvement in telomere maintenance.
 Function of RPA can be determined through genetic and phenotype measures in our model organism, Arabidopsis Thaliana.